harlo/harlo.github.io/_posts/2014-08-27-the-hotel-safe.markdown

 ## 4. Want extra credit?
 Try The Hotel Safe

-DISCLAIMER: you could be using MiniLock instead, and it's definitely a lot better than this thing I hacked together in one afternoon.
+DISCLAIMER: you could be using [MiniLock][nk_ml] instead, and it's definitely a lot better than this thing I hacked together in one afternoon.
 Backup your stuff if you're worried about losing it forever!
 (Yeah, it's ok to backup your GPG keys on a removable, physical medium and stash it somewhere like at the bottom of a coffee can in your kitchen pantry, not like that's where my backups are but, just sayin'...)

 You know what I love about hotel safes?
 They're so simple.
 You know how it goes: you put something in the box, and when you close it, you give it a 4-digit pin of your choosing to lock the door.
 When you want to open it, you give it that same 4-digit pin.
 If you forget the pin, tough noogies, but it's not like a password which tends to be permanent and personal.
 This is simply non-committal, and you can switch your pin with every successful use if you wanted.